Terms

 Example

-define sample(): unit {
+define sample() -> unit {

 // defining/using various local variables

-let x = Unit in
+let x = Unit;

-let foo = x in
+let foo = x;

-let _h-e-l-l-o = buz' in
+let _h-e-l-l-o = foo;

-let αβγ = _h-e-l-l-o in
+let αβγ = _h-e-l-l-o;

-let theSpreadingWideMyNarrowHandsToGatherParadise = αβγ in
+let theSpreadingWideMyNarrowHandsToGatherParadise = αβγ;

-let 冥きより冥き道にぞ入りぬべきはるかに照らせ山の端の月 = Unit in
+let 冥きより冥き道にぞ入りぬべきはるかに照らせ山の端の月 = Unit;

-let _ = Unit in
+let _ = Unit;

 // shadowing (not reassignment)

-let x = Unit in
+let x = Unit;

 let x =

-function (x: bool) {
+(x: bool) => {

 x // x: bool